-Qurbani (Udhiyah) is the sacrifice of an animal performed during the days of Eid al-Adha, following the practice of Prophet Ibrahim (as).
-For only $71, Al-Khidmat Foundation performs Qurbani on behalf our donors, in some of the poorest communities.
+Qurbani (Udhiyah) is the sacrifice of an animal performed during the days of Eid al-Adha, following the practice of Prophet Ibrahim (AS).

 Qurbani (Udhiyah) is a practice commanded by Allah (swt)